 01 of 16

-Some of these pictures were shot in Seneca Falls, NY, a town in the Finger Lakes region.
-Seneca Falls decorates its downtown in fall using a scarecrow theme.
-Besides beautifying a downtown for residents and visitors alike, such decor themes can be a source for ideas for making scarecrows -- to use in your own yard.
+Many of these pictures were shot in Seneca Falls, NY.
+Seneca Falls decorates its downtown in fall with scarecrows.
+Besides beautifying a downtown for residents and visitors alike, such decor themes can be a source for ideas for making scarecrows to use in your own yard.
+The town is thought to have been the inspiration for Bedford Falls in the Christmas classic, It's a Wonderful Life (1947).
+While the town is thus most associated with Christmas, its Halloween scarecrows may also leave a lasting impression on you.

-But let me back up for a moment and begin by discussing just what a scarecrow is.
+But let's back up for a moment and begin by discussing just what a scarecrow is.
 By defining what it is, exactly, that we're talking about, the range of possibilities will widen.

 The basic scarecrow design hearkens back to pre-industrial agricultural communities in which there was a need literally to "scare crows" away from a garden using simple methods.
 They hatched the idea of setting up figures in garden plots that at least vaguely resembled human beings.
 The reasoning was that, if crows thought they spotted a human being in a vegetable patch, they'd stay away out of fear.

 How well this stratagem actually works is debatable.
-Motion-activated devices such as the aptly-named "Scarecrow Sprinkler" are a better bet if pest control is what you're really after.
-But pest control is not what I'm concerned with in this photo gallery.
-Rather, my goal is to furnish you with ideas for making ornamental scarecrows.
+Motion-activated devices such as the aptly-named "Scarecrow Sprinkler" are a better bet if scaring away pests such as groundhogs is what you're really after.
+But we're concerned with ornamental scarecrows here.

-So why the brief history lesson?
-Well, knowing the origin of the functional scarecrow will help us figure out what qualifies as an ornamental one.
-Thus, first of all, any scarecrow you design for a display should suggest a human (or at least human-like) figure.
+Knowing the origin of the functional scarecrow will help us figure out what qualifies as an ornamental one.
+Any scarecrow you design should suggest a human figure.
 So while a black cat is a perfectly acceptable Halloween decoration, it cannot properly qualify as a scarecrow because it draws on the feline form, not the human form.
-But it's OK to base your design on a witch or a werewolf because those figures are inspired by human-like forms.
+But it's all right to base your design on a witch, a werewolf, or a scary Grim Reaper figure because those are all inspired by human-like forms.
+Besides suggesting a human form, scarecrows usually (but not always) are decorated in such a way as to make you think of Halloween or the harvest season.

-As you can easily surmise, these parameters for scarecrow-building leave the creator with a great deal of latitude.
+These parameters for making scarecrows leave the creator with a great deal of latitude.
 And folks handy with crafts have taken full advantage of this leeway in recent decades.
 The variety of scarecrows nowadays is impressive.
-And yet, in all but the most egregious cases of "pushing the envelope," it is clear that what the decorator is presenting you with is, indeed, a scarecrow.
+And yet, in all but the most egregious cases of "pushing the envelope," it's clear that what the decorator is presenting you with is, indeed, a scarecrow.

-In the classic design, one stuffs old clothes with straw to make a scarecrow (which is why it is also sometimes called a "straw man").
+In the classic design, you stuff old clothes with straw to make a scarecrow (which is why it's sometimes called a "straw man").
 Allowing a bit of straw to peek out from the bottom of the shirtsleeves or trousers plays up the harvest theme (straw being a farm product).
 Cloth (or burlap) sacks stuffed with straw, hay, leaves, etc. can serve as long-lasting heads, onto which you can easily draw the features (or sew or glue them on).
 Pumpkins make for more striking scarecrow heads but don't last as long (unless you use artificial ones).

-But don't feel that you are limited to the classic design, with its traditional materials.
+But don't feel that you're limited to the classic design, with its traditional materials.
 If you're striving for a scary theme, in particular, you may have to think outside the box.
-The wonderful thing about making scarecrows (and about decorating for Halloween in general) is that people will admire your work more the more creativity you put into it.
+The wonderful thing about making scarecrows is that people will admire your work more the more creativity you put into it.

-The scarecrow head in the picture above is a good example of how you can broaden the possibilities for materials to use in such a project.
+The scarecrow head here is a good example of how you can broaden the possibilities for materials to use in such a project.
 The head is a flower pot.
 The eyes and mouth are silk flowers, while the nose is a cork.
-Using black-eyed susans or sunflowers for the eyes helps put the viewer in a fall mood, as both are often still in bloom in early autumn; in addition, yellow is a classic fall color.Continue to 2 of 16 below.
+Using black-eyed Susans (Rudbeckia hirta) or sunflowers (Helianthus annuus) for the eyes helps put the viewer in a fall mood, as both are often still in bloom in early autumn; in addition, yellow is a classic fall color.Continue to 2 of 16 below.

 02 of 16